radareorg/radare2-book/analysis/intro.md

 | ax[?]              manage refs/xrefs (see also afx?)
 ```

-In fact `a` namespace is one of the biggest in radare2 tool and allows to control
+In fact, `a` namespace is one of the biggest in radare2 tool and allows to control
 very different parts of the analysis:

  - Code flow analysis